 the suburbs of Detroit.
 She wandered out west in 2003 and began studying forest

 ecology and ecological agriculture at The Evergreen State College.
 She orchestrate's bee routes all summer, does native plant habitat restoration work in the fall and winter, and has a practice doing natural hoof care for horses year round.
-Steph loves growing food, doing fiber arts and collage, playing her banjo, and sending snail mail.
+Steph loves growing food, doing fiber arts and collage, playing music, singing songs, and sending snail mail.

 Zak was born and raised in the Olympia area.
 He began collecting insects for the Bee Man in 2012.
-He is passionate about environmental stewardship, sustainable food systems and co-parenting his two sons Torleif and Lucian with his wife Heather.
+He is passionate about environmental stewardship, sustainable food systems and co-parenting his three sons Torleif, Lucian, and Sylvan with his wife Heather.
 In the off season he works in the field of environmental restoration and dabbles in farming.